 Pictured Recipe: Beefless Ground Beef

+The ubiquitous vegan protein is often associated with processed patties or mystery "meat" loaf, but it doesn't have to be.
 Soy protein can be a part of a healthy plant-based diet.
-Foods like tofu, tempeh, edamame and even soy milk are great options for adding protein into your diet.
-The ubiquitous vegan protein is often associated with processed patties or mystery "meat" loaf, but it doesn't have to be.
-Try cooking up a stir-fry featuring tempeh or tofu, steaming some edamame for an easy appetizer, or topping your morning cereal with soymilk.
-Most experts recommend eating up to two servings of soy foods a day as soy isoflavones are heart healthy and may help reduce muscle damage during exercise.
+Foods like tofu, tempeh, edamame and even soy milk are great options for adding protein to your diet.
+Try cooking up a stir-fry featuring tempeh or tofu, steaming some edamame for an easy appetizer, or topping your morning cereal with soy milk.

 Pictured Recipe: Dan Dan Noodles with Seitan, Shiitake Mushrooms & Napa Cabbage